-If we own an online store, technical maintenance will be one of the key factors we need to think about.
-The online store may go down when new updates are installing.
-Sometimes shoppers do unexpected actions that can cause the website to crash.
-Did we set the functionalities right or the IT team overlooked some mistakes?
+If you own an online store, technical maintenance will be one of the key factors you need to think about.
+For instance, the site may go down when new updates are installing or shoppers may take unexpected actions that can cause the website to crash.

 The biggest mistake most users make is not choosing the right platform for their online store. – wpbeginner.com

-You can identify common technical mistakes in the different circumstances of an online store.
-You can find them in the source code, on the servers, pages, content etc. If the store has bugs, this may decrease sales.
+You can identify the common technical mistakes made by online stores by checking the source code, the servers, pages, content etc. If your store has bugs, then sales may decrease.

-Here is the list of the mistakes in online stores that you should give attention to:
+Here is a list of some of the areas an online store should pay attention to:

 1. Poorly Coded Theme

 Choose a suitable theme relative to your eCommerce needs.
-Analyze what tools the store can use in the future.
-Get a unique theme developed for your niche.
-A well-coded theme will prevent you from spending hours setting it.
-Find a theme that has a design layout that meets your goal.
+Analyze what tools your business can use and get a unique theme developed for your niche.
+Additionally, a well-coded theme will prevent you from spending hours settling on one and then integrating it.
+Find a design layout that meets your goal.

 Consider the following:

-- Does the theme support plugins and upgrades?
-This is critical for developing your store.
+- Does the theme support plugins and future upgrades?

 - Is the theme translation-ready and built with multilingual support?

 - Is it an SEO-friendly theme?
-The theme can generate poorly coded HTML that leads to low site performance on search engines.
+A theme can generate poorly coded HTML which can lead to low site performance on search engines.

 - Is it possible to customize the look of my online store in the future?